On the limitations of data-based price discrimination: Introduction

 In this paper, we ask the related question, how fast the revenue deficiency decays as a function of $n$, and provide an answer using information-theoretic lower bounds (independent of algorithms) and upper bounds with respect to specific algorithms in the worst case scenarios.\footnote{A large literature studies data-based auctions by focusing on guarantees for revenue deficiencies (instead of fractions), such as how the revenues from the data-based strategies converge in probability to the true-distribution benchmark, e.g., \cite{baliga2003market,goldberg2006competitive,gonccalves2020statistical}.
-This line of work does not consider the optimal rates of convergence and learnability issues such as sample complexity or information theoretic lower bounds.} The main difference with the majority of the data-based literature is that, we study third-degree price discrimination (3PD) with a continuous covariate and compare the performance of data-based 3PD strategies with that of data-based uniform pricing strategies.
+This line of work does not consider the optimal rates of convergence or optimal sample size requirements.} The main difference with the majority of the data-based literature is that, we study third-degree price discrimination (3PD) with a continuous covariate and compare the revenue performance of data-based 3PD and uniform pricing strategies.

 To understand why the 3PD problem in our context is more challenging than the uniform pricing problem, note that fundamentally, the latter tries to learn the constant optimal pricing function (a scalar parameter) while the former tries to learn an optimal pricing function of the covariate (an infinitely-dimensional parameter), where the deficiency in the \textit{expected} revenue concerns the entire pricing function at all covariate values.
-Our framework allows us to tackle several challenging aspects of our 3PD problem, which might be difficult to analyze with the sample complexity toolkit.
+Our framework allows us to tackle several challenging aspects of the 3PD problem, which might be difficult to analyze with the toolkit in the existing pricing literature.
 We describe one example below.